usf-cs272-spring2022/usf-cs272-spring2022.github.io/_homework/test-homework.md

 Assertions.assertFalse(actual, flag);
 ```

-If we consider the first input value, then the code *asserts* `ArgumentMap.isFlag("a-b-c")` should return `false`.
+If we consider the first input value, then the code *asserts* `ArgumentParser.isFlag("a-b-c")` should return `false`.
 If it does, the test passes.
 If not, an exception is thrown.

 Each method might look slightly different, but it will always have those same three components: what is being tested, what is the actual value, and what is the expected value.
 If you ever have trouble understanding a test, reach out on CampusWire!